Glock G44 15-Round Magazine: OEM .22 LR, In Stock 2026

 Bottom Line

 A 15-round G44 magazine is an obvious and overdue addition.
 The G44 has always been pitched as the G19 training counterpart, and capacity parity removes the last gap between the two platforms.
-For existing G44 owners, pick up a few of these when they hit shelves in May and retire the 10-round mags to backup duty.
+For existing G44 owners, pick up a few at around $28 each now that they are on shelves and retire the 10-round mags to backup duty.
 For anyone considering a G44, the 15-round capacity makes the value proposition stronger: more trigger time per session at .22 LR ammo costs.

 If you're building out a Glock training setup, use our rifle builder to plan accessory configurations, or browse the catalog for current optic, light, and accessory pricing.